geogardenclub/geogardenclub.github.io/docs/user-guide/chapters.md

 ## Lurk mode

-When viewing other Chapters, a feature called "Lurk Mode" is available.
+When viewing other Chapters in the Chapter Index Screen, a feature called "Lurk Mode" is available.
 By tapping the "Lurk Mode" button associated with another Chapter, you can "transport" yourself into another Chapter to learn more about it.

-For example, the following screenshot shows the "Lurk Mode" button for the Whatcom-WA Chapter:
+For example, the following screenshot shows the "Lurk Mode" button for the Whatcom-WA Chapter for a gardener in the Oahu-HI Chapter:

 <img width="300" src="/img/user-guide/chapter-lurk-mode-1.png"/>